California Truck Accident Lawyers

 Why do Truck Accidents in California Happen

 There are many ways that negligent and distracted truck drivers contribute to and cause catastrophic California truck accidents that victimize individuals and their families.
-Common causes of California truck collisions include:
+Common causes of California truck accidents include:

 - Driver Error: Driver error is ten times more likely to be the cause of a trucking crash than any of the other factors according to the FMSCA including: